Pent-up aggression: Causes, effects, and 16 ways to manage

 5. Physical Activity

-Enjoy physical activities like jogging, yoga, or even a brisk walk.
+Enjoy physical activities such as jogging, yoga, or a brisk walk.
 Exercise can help release built-up tension and reduce anger.

 6. Journaling

 Record your emotions in a journal.
-Putting your ideas down on paper might give you a secure way to release your feelings.
+Putting your ideas down on paper may provide a secure way to release your feelings.

 7. Seek Support